Phobia therapy. What is that? How does it work? Will it work for me?

 Bearing all of the above in mind the therapist could use any of the following based on what is appropriate for the client:

-Sometimes it is important for the client to learn to be kind to themselves.
-Often fears begin in childhood, and the client has been carrying emotions with them all this time.
+It is important for the client to learn to be kind to themselves.
+Often fears begin in childhood, and the client has been carrying certain beliefs with them all this time.
 Compassion, mourning, forgiveness and self care are often the fundamental needs to attend to in order for the client to let go of a phobia.

 Guidance & Direction